 Picture courtesy - jules - used under CC BY 2.0 licence

-There are many different varieties, though the basic Seville orange is the most popular, I like it with plenty of pieces of peel and I'm quite a fan of lemon marmalade too.
-There always seems to be at least one variety for sale with whisky flavouring which is positioned as a luxury version, personally I think the whisky flavour detracts rather than adds to it and rarely see anyone go for it when other option are available.
+There are many different varieties, the original Seville orange is the most popular, I like it with plenty of pieces of peel and I'm quite a fan of lemon marmalade too.
+There always seems to be at least one variety for sale with whisky flavouring which is positioned as a luxury version, personally I think the whisky flavour detracts rather than adds to it and rarely see anyone go for it when other options are available.

-Crisps, (you may know them as potato chips) are big business in the UK and are available in what those from elsewhere apparently consider to be strange and exotic flavours, this always comes as news to the British who think them perfectly normal.
+Crisps, (you may know them as potato chips) are big business in the UK and are available in a wide range of flavours.

-Some flavours are always available, others are trials for short periods or may be seasonal especially for Christmas.
-A large supermarket nearby has these flavours currently for sale amongst others: Cheese and onion, flame grilled steak, prawn cocktail, sour cream and black pepper, bbq beef, smoky bacon, roast chicken, marmite, mango and chili chutney, Peking spare rib, wasabi and ginger, pulled pork, jerk chicken, goats cheese, red pepper, lime and coriander, Worcester sauce, chorizo and onion, ham and cranberry, tomato ketchup and more... pickled-onion Monster Munch deserves a honourable mention here.
+Some flavours are always available, others are trials for short periods or may be seasonal especially at Christmas.
+A large supermarket near to me has these flavours currently for sale amongst others: cheese and onion, flame grilled steak, prawn cocktail, sour cream and black pepper, bbq beef, smoky bacon, roast chicken, marmite, mango and chili chutney, Peking spare rib, wasabi and ginger, pulled pork, jerk chicken, goats cheese, red pepper, lime and coriander, Worcester sauce, chorizo and onion, ham and cranberry, tomato ketchup and more.
+Pickled-onion Monster Munch deserves a honourable mention and is worth seeking out.

 They make a cheap, tasty and interesting gift, while they are somewhat bulky, they are lightweight so suitable if you are flying home.
 Put them in a shoe box in your luggage, or a plastic container or even small cardboard box from the supermarket.

-Not-British-cheese - if you are visiting from outside Europe and are taking cheese home I strongly suggest you take some European cheeses too which are readily found here.
-My own favourites that I have taken as gifts and have gone down well include French Brie-de-Meaux (brie of designated origin) and Italian Taleggio, if you are a fan of very strong cheese, then some French Époisses de Bourgogne is a must (wrap it well in your luggage to keep the smell in!)
+European cheeses - if you are visiting from outside Europe and are taking cheese home I strongly suggest you take some European cheeses too which are readily found here.
+My own favourites that I have taken as gifts and have gone down well include French Brie-de-Meaux (brie of designated origin) and Italian Taleggio, if you are a fan of very strong cheese, then some French Époisses is a must (wrap it well in your luggage to keep the smell in!)

 A great favourite is butter shortbread, made with butter (I bet you guessed that), cheaper shortcake is made with vegetable fat.
 There are a number of different shapes, petticoat tails which are circular with marked segments, scotty dogs, stars, other animal shapes, Christmas shapes etc. The cheapest in terms of weight per unit cost are the simple fingers which are made to the same recipe and taste exactly the same but are a bit less special to receive.